Clave Especial: Breakthrough

+Debut album

 On February 20, 2025, Clave Especial released their debut studio album, MIJA NO TE ASUSTES, featuring appearances from Fuerza Regida, Luis R. Conriquez, Los Dareyes de la Sierra, Calle 24, and Edgardo Nuñez.
 It charted on the US Billboard 200 for 17 weeks, peaking at number 91, and was later certified platinum in the Latin field by the Recording Industry Association of America (RIAA).
 The album also received a 3.5-star rating from AllMusic.
 Aside from previously released singles, the album spawned an additional hit song in "COMO CAPO", a collaboration with Fuerza Regida, for which an accompanying music video was also released.
 In April 2025, Clave Especial returned to their hometown of Salinas for a sold-out show at the historic Fox Theatre, which included surprise appearances from Jesús Ortíz Paz and Chuyín.
 In June 2025, the band performed at Festival La Onda in Napa, California.
 Later that month, Clave Especial announced the MIJA NO TE ASUSTES Tour, a 17-date national tour from September to November with a final show at the Hollywood Palladium.
 The band was then scheduled to perform at the Michelada Fest in the Chicago area in July, though the event was cancelled due to "uncertainty surrounding artist visas and the rapidly changing political climate" under the Donald Trump administration.
 In June 2025, Clave Especial joined Fuerza Regida on-stage to perform "COMO CAPO" during a sold-out show at the Hollywood Bowl.